Pandora (jewelry)

-Pandora A/S (often styled PANDORA) is a Danish jewellery manufacturer and retailer founded in 1982 by Per Enevoldsen.
-The company started as a family-run jewellery shop in Copenhagen.
+Pandora A/S (often styled PANDORA) is a Danish jewelry manufacturer and retailer founded in 1982 by Per Enevoldsen.
+The company started as a family-run jewelry shop in Copenhagen.

 Pandora is known for its customizable charm bracelets, designer rings, earrings, necklaces and (now discontinued) watches.
 The company has two production sites in Thailand and markets its products in more than 100 countries on six continents with more than 6,700 points of sale.